 During the Lease Term, Landlord will maintain in effect all risk insurance covering loss of or damage to the Property in the amount of its replacement value with such endorsements and deductibles as Landlord determines from time-to-time.
-Landlord will have the right to obtain flood, earthquake, and such other insurance as Landlord determines from time-to-time or is required by any mortgage of the Property.
+Landlord will have the right to obtain flood, earthquake, and such other insurance as Landlord determines from time-to-time or is required by any mortgagee of the Property.
 Landlord will not insure Tenant's fixtures or equipment or building improvements installed or paid by Tenant.
 Landlord may obtain commercial general liability insurance in an amount and with coverage determined by Landlord insuring Landlord against liability with respect to the Premises and the Property.
 The foregoing policy obtained by Landlord will not provide primary insurance, will not be contributory and will be excess over any liability insurance maintained by Tenant.
 Landlord will also maintain a rental income insurance policy, with loss payable to Landlord.
-Any increase in the cost of Landlord's insurance due to Tenant's property insurance shall be reimbursed be tenant upon demand.
+Any increase in the cost of Landlord's insurance due to Tenant's use or activities at the Premises will be paid by Tenant to Landlord as Additional Rent.
+Landlord's property insurance shall be reimbursed be tenant upon demand.